aSosunoff/css-intellisense/README.md

 1. If `cssIntellisense.classesFilePath` is set, it loads that file.
 2. Otherwise it searches the workspace for a file named by `cssIntellisense.classesFileName`.
-3. If no file is found or the file cannot be read, it uses bundled classes from `src/classes.json`.
+3. In the Extension Development Host only, if no file is found or the file cannot be read, it uses bundled classes from `src/classes.json`.

+In a packaged or installed extension, no completions are shown until a readable class map file is available.

 Settings: